victorqribeiro/digitRecognition/README.md

 ## About

-I made this to test how long it would take to train my neural network with MNIST and accurate it would be at the end.
+I made this experiment to test how long it would take to train my neural network with MNIST and how accurate it would be at the end.
 Turns out I have a long way to go.

 ## How to use it